RayHightower/RayHightower.com/_posts/2019-10-21-sidecar-ipad-as-a-second-display.markdown

 <img style="margin-left:20px" src="/images/sidecar_icon_macos.png" width="150" align="right" alt="Sidecar icon in macOS Catalina" title="Sidecar icon in macOS Catalina" />

 I stumbled across Sidecar right after upgrading to Catalina.
 Looking through System Preferences, I saw an unfamiliar icon next to `Displays`.
 Clicking on the new icon revealed Sidecar.
-The name and the logo are perfect; Mac users will immediatly know what to do.
+The name and the logo are perfect; Mac users will immediately know what to do.

 ### Real World Experience

 Sidecar crashed during my first few experiences with the feature.
-Fortunately, Apple’s latest macOS update seems to be stable.
+Fortunately, Apple’s latest macOS update seems to offer a stable Sidecar.

 Try it out!